ReflectCode/Calculator-App/readme.md

 -----
 # ReflectCode Project demo (Calculator App)
 Calculator App is one of the initial programs developed.
-**ReflectCode** is also publishing its first calculator iOS app ported automatically.
+**ReflectCode** is publishing its first  automatically ported calculator iOS app.
 This repository contains the Android source code which was used as input and generated iOS source code project.

 ## Files transformed